-If you wear rubber boots outside to do yardwork or brush clearing, you could find yourself faced off with an angry rattler.
+If you wear rubber boots outside to do yardwork or brush clearing, you could find yourself bitten by an angry rattlesnake.

 Added Steel Toe

 Some rubber boots include added toe strength with additional rubber or a steel toe insert.
-However, a steel toe can protect ONLY your toes from a snake bite.
+However, a steel toe can protect ONLY your toes from a rattlesnake bite.

-More fashionable gardening boots may have less rubber thickness overall, such as 3mm for the entire boot and no extra toe or ankle protection.
-These are designed mostly to keep the foot dry while working in the wet dirt or mud.
+More fashionable gardening boots may have less rubber thickness overall, such as 2mm or 3mm for the entire boot and no extra toe or ankle protection.
+These are designed mostly to keep the foot dry while working in wet dirt or mud.

-Thus, hiking or work boots may not be ideal for resisting snake bites but they are certainly better than wearing sneakers or flip-flops.
-So if you must, choose these boots when going into snake territory.
+Hiking or work boots may not be ideal for resisting snake bites but they are certainly better than wearing sneakers or flip-flops.
 Wearing additional thick wool socks underneath may add a bit of protection as well.

 Weak Points on Rubber Boots

 The metatarsal and ankle regions are the weakest points on rubber boots when it comes to rattlesnake bites.
-The arch is tight against the skin and allows no room between the rubber and the skin making it easier for a snake tooth to reach.
-The boot ankle is also exposed to a side strike by a snake and usually does not have added material there for protection.
+The arch is tight against the skin and allows no room between the rubber and the foot making it easier for a snake fang to reach the skin.
+The ankle is also exposed to a side strike by a snake and usually does not have added material for protection.